-There is level access from Kensington Gardens to the palace, a lift to all floors, wheelchairs and portable seating to borrow during your visit.
-We also have developed new Describer Tours for blind and partially sighted visitors and will have a Braille leaflet available and we facilitate British Sign Language Tours.
+There is level access from Kensington Gardens to the palace, a lift to all floors and wheelchairs and portable seating to borrow during your visit.
+We also offer Describer Tours for blind and partially sighted visitors as well as facilitating British Sign Language tours.

 Tickets and prices for disabled visitors

-Visitors who are registered disabled pay the adult price unless they are OAPs or students in which case they pay the concession price.
-One accompanying carer enjoys complimentary entry.
+Visitors who are registered disabled pay the adult price unless they are OAPs or students, in which case they pay the concession price.
+One accompanying carer can enjoy complimentary entry.

 Visitors with limited mobility

-Seating: In addition to the visitor lift, we have been careful to provide many opportunities to sit down, both in the State Apartments and exhibitions and in the entrance rooms.
+In addition to the visitor lift, we have been careful to provide many opportunities to sit down in the State Apartments, exhibitions and in the entrance rooms.
 Portable seating is available on a first come first served basis and cannot be booked in advance - please ask our Welcome Team on arrival.

-Electric buggy in Kensington Gardens: Liberty Drives is an initiative by The Hyde Park Appeal to provide free mobility for anyone who finds it difficult to see all 760 acres of these beautiful parks, including Kensington Gardens within which Kensington Palace is situated.
+Liberty Drives is an initiative by The Hyde Park Appeal to provide free mobility for anyone who finds it difficult to see all 760 acres of these beautiful parks, including Kensington Gardens within which Kensington Palace is situated.
 Electric buggies capable of seating up to five people and one wheelchair glide around the parks providing half hour rides.
 It is also possible to be dropped off at a favourite place and be picked up later.
-Operating times are 10am - 5pm, Tuesday - Friday, between May and October.
+Operating times are 10.00 - 17.00, Tuesday - Friday, between May and October.
 To arrange pick up or for enquiries call 07767 498096.

 Deaf and hard of hearing visitors

-We are pleased to facilitate British Sign Language tours of either the King's and Queen's State Apartments, or Victoria Revealed, for deaf and hard of hearing visitors.
+We are pleased to facilitate British Sign Language tours of either the King's State Apartments or Victoria Revealed, for deaf and hard of hearing visitors.
 We recommend choosing one per visit as they will take around 1.5 to 2 hours.
-Tours can be arranged between 10.00am and 3.00pm and must be booked at least two weeks in advance.
+Tours can be arranged between 10.00 and 15.00 and must be booked at least two weeks in advance.
 There is no additional charge for a British Sign Language tour.
-Click here to find out how to book.
+Find out how to book BSL tours.

 Blind and partially sighted visitors

-We are pleased to offer Describer Tours led by our Explainers of either the King's Apartments or the Victoria Revealed exhibition to blind and partially sighted visitors.
+We are pleased to offer Describer Tours led by our Explainers of either the King's Apartments or Victoria Revealed to blind and partially sighted visitors.
 We recommend choosing one of these per visit as they will take around 1.5 to 2 hours.
-Tours can be arranged between 10.00am and 3.00pm and must be booked at least two weeks in advance.
+Tours can be arranged between 10.00 and 15.00 and must be booked at least two weeks in advance.
 There is no additional charge for a Describer Tour.
-Click here to find out how to book.
+Find out how to book Describer tours.

 Orientation and graphics

-Male, female and disabled toilets are provided both within the new cafe and inside the palace itself.
+Male, female and disabled toilets are provided both in the café and within the palace itself.

 Disabled parking and taxis

 There is limited disabled parking for Blue Badge holders next to the Orangery.
 Spaces are limited and it is necessary to book in advance by calling +44 (0)20 3166 6199.
-Please note that during winter months cars need to be off site by 4.00pm due to park closure.
+Please note that during winter months cars need to be off site by 16.00 due to park closures.

-Taxis can also drop off visitors at the Orangery and Palace but please be aware that there is not yet a specific setting-down point for disabled passengers.
+Taxis can drop off visitors at the Orangery and palace but please be aware that there is not a specific set-down point for disabled passengers.
 The Orangery restaurant has an access ramp.
 Taxis booked in advance by customers to pick them up after their visit will be allowed access to the grounds.